Best Japan HSP Points Guide for Reaching 80 Points and PR in One Year

 Do points from different categories stack?

 Yes — all bonus categories are additive.
 You can claim JLPT N1 (15) + designated university (10) + IT certification (5) + innovation bonus (10) simultaneously.
-The only restriction is that language points and Japanese university graduation points cannot both be claimed.
+Language points can also stack with Japanese university graduation points when the Japanese education was not used to bypass the language requirement.

 What happens if I reach 80 points but then drop to 78 next year?

-Your qualifying period only counts months where you maintained 80+ points.
-If you drop below for even one month, the 1-year clock resets from the date you recover to 80+.
+Your qualifying period requires that you met or exceeded 80 points throughout the relevant period.
+A drop below the threshold can reset the lookback clock from the date you recover to 80+.
 This is why documenting points with margin (85+ rather than exactly 80) is strategically important — it gives you buffer against age transitions or salary fluctuations.

 Is it worth getting 80 points if I already qualify at 70?

 Absolutely.
 The difference is 1 year versus 3 years to permanent residency.
-With the ¥200,000 PR filing fee, you want to file once and succeed — a 5-point investment in an IT certification or language exam that moves you from the 3-year track to the 1-year track saves you 24 months of waiting.
+With the planned PR filing fee of approximately ¥200,000 from 1 October 2026, you want to file once and succeed — a 5-point investment in an IT certification or language exam that moves you from the 3-year track to the 1-year track saves you 24 months of waiting.

 Get Your Free Japan Highly Skilled Professional Visa Guide — Quick-Start Checklist